A woman with tattoos operates a professional film camera in a grocery store.

 2. What if my title sounds too similar to another film?

-Try adding a distinctive subtitle or slightly altering the phrasing to make it distinct.
+Try adding a unique subtitle or slightly altering the phrasing to make it distinct.

 3. How can I test my film’s name for punch?

-Conduct focus groups or online surveys to see how your primary customers reacts.
+Conduct focus groups or online surveys to see how your target audience reacts.

 4. Are subtitles necessary?

-Not always, but they can add setting or intrigue, especially for sequels or abstract titles.
+Not always, but they can add context or intrigue, especially for sequels or abstract titles.

 Whether you should trademark your film name depends on the circumstances.
-Usually, you can’t trademark the title of a single film, but you can for series or franchises.
+In general, you can’t trademark the title of a single film, but you can for series or franchises.
 You can also trademark other creative elements of your film, such as characters and story elements.

 When to trademark your film name